wp-plugins/google-identity-toolkit/readme.txt

 == Installation ==
 1. Turn on apache mod_rewrite module in your apache config file.
 Otherwise, the Google Identity Toolkit plugin will not work properly.
   Enable the mod_rewrite for apache method
    a.
-Open the apache config file http.conf, found:"# LoadModule rewrite_module modules / mod_rewrite.so"
+Enable the apache config file http.conf, found:"# LoadModule rewrite_module modules / mod_rewrite.so"
       and Remove the front of the line "#"
    b. restart apache
 2. Unzip and copy the installation package "google-identity-toolkit.zip" to the WordPress root directory "wp-content/plugins/", Or copy the google-identity-toolkit directory to  "wp-content/plugins/".